-1. Select HOME SCREEN > TC > Options > Run Mode.
+Select HOME > TC > Options > Run Mode.
+You have the following options:

 Rec Run Timecode increases during recording only.
 The timecode value increases with every frame generated by the sensor while recording.

-Free Run Timecode increases with every new frame generated by the sensor, independently from recording.
+Free Run Timecode increases with every new frame generated by the sensor, indepen- dently from recording.
 Note: Free run is only possible if the sensor fps equals the project fps (i.e. shooting sync speed).
 Otherwise, the camera temporarily switches to rec run.
 The free run timecode continues to count in the background.
 When you set the sensor frame rate back to equal the project frame rate, the timecode will synchronize itself to the free run timecode again.

-If you synchronized your camera to an external signal while it was in free run, you can shoot offspeed shots in rec run timecode and return to sync speed afterwards.
-The camera will return to free run timecode and seamlessly reconnect to the previously synchronized timecode.
+If you synchronized your camera to an external signal while it was in free run, you can shoot offspeed shots in rec run timecode and return to sync speed af- terwards.
+The camera will return to free run timecode and seamlessly recon- nect to the previously synchronized timecode.